-Arrival Day: Arrival in Port McNeill or Telegraph Cove is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Pre-trip meeting is in front of the General Store at Telegraph Cove Resorts in Telegraph Cove @ 7:30 pm the evening before your departure date.
+Arrival Day: Arrival in Port McNeill or Telegraph Cove is usually late in the day.
+Accommodations for the night before should be booked in advance.
+Pre-trip meeting is planned for the evening before your trip departure, information on where to meet will be forwarded to you before your arrival in the North Island.
 The meeting is scheduled to introduce you to your guides, check your gear, fit PFD, fit a paddle and answer any questions you might have about the trip.
 We will familiarize you with a double sea kayak and review our route on the marine chart of the area.

-Note: Discovery Expeditions reserves the right to alter the itinerary of this trip due to weather, tides or unexpected circumstances.
+Note: Telegraph Cove Sea Kayaking Company reserves the right to alter the itinerary of this trip due to weather, tides or unexpected circumstances.

 A morning marine biology exploration during the low tide.
 With coffee in hand and breakfast being prep by your guides it is a great time to catch a look at what critters live along the sea shore.
 Once breakfast is ready, guides will be setting out the equipment so you can a good start for our second day on the water.
 Today, we spent the morning island hopping and quietly exploring sheltered passage abundant in marine life and wildlife.
 Great time for morning pictures of the trip.
 Catch lunch close to our destination of a local native site where we can get a glimpse into the past.
 Viewing and photo time in an area with wildlife rookeries and local habitats.
 Afternoon stroll in the unique coastal rainforest.
 View flora and fauna.
 Late after is a time put aside for a little fishing and beachcombing.
 Late day happy hour and early dinner to allow us time to catch a sunset paddle.
 Beachfire to end the day with two days of memories.

-Email us with your preferred trip dates and group size and we'll confirm availability.
+Email us in advance of the season with your preferred trip dates and group size and we'll confirm availability within 24 hours.

 Family Rates: CA$4800 (2 adults/2 children under 16)